Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 > This prompt adds clarity by breaking down each stage into more detailed tasks and requesting specific outcomes.
 This method encourages Copilot to follow a logical sequence of thoughts and generate outputs that closely align with your requirements.
 By providing more context and detail, you increase the likelihood of receiving a comprehensive and actionable plan from GitHub Copilot.

 #### Scenario 2 - Refining the DevOps Pipeline with Detailed File Outlines
 To refine the Chain of Thought prompt further, incorporating explicit instructions for GitHub Copilot to scaffold out each required file, let's adjust the prompt to specify the creation of file outlines or templates.

+This prompt will create a plan to set up a CI/CD pipeline for a .NET 7 Web API application.
+It includes a build stage for compiling the solution and running tests, an Infrastructure as Code (IaC) stage using Bicep for Azure resource deployment, and a Quality Assurance (QA) stage for deploying the application to a QA environment and running tests.
+The workflows are chained together using the workflow_run event.

 This approach will help in generating a more structured and practical output that includes the scaffolding for each stage of the project.

-For a scenario focusing on a .NET 7 Web API application and requiring the execution of Bicep files for Infrastructure as Code (IaC) deployment, the prompt should guide the AI to scaffold the project with specific attention to .NET 7, Azure resources, and the execution hierarchy of Bicep files.

 - Open the Copilot Chat extension and ask the following advanced `Chain of Thought` prompt engineered question: